bitcoinops/bitcoinops.github.io/_topics/en/simplicity.md

-Assuming Simplicity is soft forked into Bitcoin with sufficient jets at some stage, new features such as [SIGHASH_ANYPREVOUT][topic sighash_noinput]---which currently requires a soft fork to implement---could be used on Bitcoin without needing separate consensus rule changes.
+Assuming Simplicity is soft forked into Bitcoin with sufficient jets at some stage, new features such as [SIGHASH_ANYPREVOUT][topic sighash_anyprevout]---which currently requires a soft fork to implement---could be used on Bitcoin without needing separate consensus rule changes.
 Although Simplicity provides certain proofs of correctness, care will still need to be applied in the design of any